sebastian-software/babel-preset-edge/readme.md

   debug: false,

   // One of the following:
+  // - "auto": Automatically determine runtime and environment variables for deciding on which target to use.
   // - "library": Ideally used for publishing libraries e.g. on NPM [Browsers + NodeJS]
   // - "es2015": Like "library, but explicitely disables all ES2015 transforms.
 [Browsers + NodeJS]
   // - "modern": Like "library, but only transpiles features requires by modern browsers (see docs) [Browsers + NodeJS]